TimFenwick15/Laravel-authenticated-api/README.md

-This project will register a user and allow them to consume data through an API using Laravel and Passport.
+This project will register a user and allow them to consume data through an API using Laravel.

 Locally developed using Homestead.

 Could this be hosted on Heroku? (a lot of env vars to set!)

-#Setup
+# Setup
 Following https://laravel.com/docs/5.5 :heart:
 - $ laravel new <project name>
 - In my Homestead dir, modify Homestead.yaml so the vagrant box will serve my project directory and my db will be created